KarolBuchta/ruby_remote_debug_test/README.md

   Ruby Path: /usr/local/bin/ruby
 ```

 7.)
-Observe no Gems are found or copied to the local stubs folder, gems are not found.
+Observe no Gems are found or copied to the local stubs folders, gems are not found by the IDE.
+The debugging previously used does also not work.

 ## Further infos

 - The same issue can be observed in both RubyMine as well as Ultimate.
 - We have tried this with .rbenv on our live docker container as well, it was with jruby.
 Gems where neither found nor copied as well.
-- We also tried this with a normal ruby within our dev container, so no jruby involved.
-Still the same issue.
 - This is the minimum config, with the official ruby docker image, still no success with discovering gems.

+# Role of this feature

+- This setting is becoming more and more popular as many people are using docker as well
+- This setting is critical for us as we use it to debug a central service in our application stack